the-overengineer/bioinf-bwt/README.md

 The majority of our implementation is contained within the header file *DynamicSuffixArray.h* and its implementation *DynamicSuffixArray.cpp*.
 The class, variable and method comments are all contained within the header file.
 The comments inside the C++ file only explain the implementation details or reference the paper.

-The rest of the C++ files are unchanged or mostly unchanged, having required at most a few definitions to satisfy our compilers.
+The rest of the C++ files are unchanged or mostly unchanged, having required at most a few (re)definitions to satisfy our compilers.

 The building process is managed by the *Makefile*.
 It manages the building process, as well as the compiler options and flags.
 The building can simply be started by running